taocpp/PEGTL/doc/Rule-Reference.md

 #### End Of Line Rules

 Rules that can be used for end-of-line scanning mode and/or lazy end-of-line tracking are documented as being "also available in the `scan` and/or `lazy` sub-namespace".
-The different end-of-line modes that can be chosen for an input are documented in [TODO].
+The different end-of-line modes that can be chosen for an input are documented in [Inputs and Parsing](Inputs-and-Parsing.md#ends-of-lines).

 ## Atomic